 That’s because I didn’t have a breathing problem to solve.
 In fact, I hadn’t had one up until that point!
 And the moment I started messing with my breathing is when things became difficult.

 What is the diaphragm and what does it do?

 The diaphragm is a dome-shaped muscle that divides your torso in half.
 When it contracts by lowering, it creates suction in the lungs, and air is inhaled.

 It’s important to see that there’s no such thing as “singing from the diaphragm”.
 It’s impossible.
-That’s because the diaphragm actually contracts only when we inhale, and is passive when we exhale.
+That’s because the diaphragm actually contracts when we inhale, and is passive most of the time when we exhale.
 We don’t sing on the inhale, we sing on the exhale!

 During the exhalation phase in singing, the intercostal muscles continue to maintain the expansion of the rib-cage, reducing its dimensions more gradually.
-The diaphragm doesn’t actively move when you sing.
-It just goes back to its relaxed state slower than when you are silent, because other muscles are working to keep the rib-cage expanded.
+The diaphragm just goes back to its relaxed state slower than when you are silent, because other muscles are working to keep the rib-cage expanded.

 Your diaphragm moves on its own.
 It’s been doing it since you were born, even when you were sleeping.
 This is what it does all the time:

 The truth is that too much focus on breathing will often lead you to more tension and strain, which is what you want to avoid.